JunoLab/Weave.jl/README.md

 * Execute code as terminal or "script" chunks.
 * Capture Plots, Gadfly, PyPlot and Winston figures.
 * Supports LaTex, Pandoc, Github markdown, MultiMarkdown, Asciidoc and reStructuredText output
-* Publish markdown directly to html and pdf using Pandoc.
+* Publish markdown directly to html and pdf using Julia or Pandoc markdown.
 * Simple caching of results
 * Convert to and from IJulia notebooks